LevGoryachev/MultiChiefStaff/README.md

 <p>Descriptions:</p>

 <ul>
-<li>address - denormalized table because of dificulties with bringing to the standard between different countries</li>
+<li>employee - denormalized table because of dificulties with bringing to the standard between different countries</li>
 <li>app_user_external_id - to connect with security service (if app_user_external_id not null - the employee has credentials to APP access)</li>
 <li>labour_contract_external_id - to connect with document flow service (the employee should have a labour contract)</li>
 <li>required_qty - quantity of required vacancies</li>